PyAV-Org/PyAV/docs/overview/caveats.rst

 1. Python IO (passing a file-like object to ``av.open``).
 While this is in theory possible, so far it seems like the callbacks are made in the calling thread, and so are safe.

 2. Logging.
-As soon as you en/decode with threads you are highly likely to get log messages issues from threads started by FFmpeg, and you will get lockups.
-See :ref:`disable_logging`.
+If you have logging enabled (disabled by default), those log messages could cause lockups when using threads.

 .. _garbage_collection: